Do you know the difference between contingency reserves and operating funds?

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in savings to pay for repairs and other incidentals that occur during rental management.
-Although the money is in our escrow account, the money belongs to the landlord.
-If the property management ends, that money is promptly returned to the property owner.
+A contingency reserve account is money that is held in savings to pay for maintenance and other incidentals that occur during rental management.
+Although the money is in our escrow account, the money belongs to the real estate investor.
+When the property management ends, that money is promptly returned to the property owner.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.